nisarg-patel-24/VSDSquadron-Mini-Research-Internship/TASK 2.md

 <br/>V (five) signifies that it is fifth generation architecture.
 ###### By convention, RISCV instructions are each
 1 word = 4 bytes = 32 bits

-* Divide the 32 bits of an instruction into
+* Divide the 32 bits of an instruction into“fields”.
-“fields”.
 ### How Does RISC-V work?
 Computer processors follow sets of instructions to perform tasks.
 <br/>